uselagoon/lagoon/docs/concepts-basics/building-blocks/notifications.md

  - Webhook
  - Microsoft Teams

 A project can have one or more notifications.
 Organizations have a notification quota for all of their projects.
+Notifications are created independently of projects, and can then be assigned to one or more projects.